 If you're sure you want to unlink the Jira issue from the feature, click Unlink Jira Issue.

 When you link or unlink an issue, it should be reflected immediately in both Optimizely and Jira.

 To verify your integration is working as expected, navigate to Settings > Integrations and find the project integration settings for Jira.
 These should indicate that integration is switched on and connected with a Jira tenant URL.

-If your integration is not working as expected, make sure your Jira administrator has installed the Optimizely for Jira app as an add-on before trying to authenticate from Optimizely.
+If your integration isn't working as expected, make sure your Jira administrator has installed the Optimizely for Jira app as an add-on before trying to authenticate from Optimizely.
 This has to be added on the Jira side before any authentication attempts are made.

 Sometimes the project settings show that Jira integration is enabled, but the option to link issues from the Features dashboard is not available.
 This means the user has not been properly authenticated.
 On the Atlassian oAuth page, be sure to select the same Jira tenant URL that is listed in the Optimizely project settings.

-If you cannot see the Releases section on the right side of your Jira issues, make sure that New Jira Issue View is switched on in your Jira profile settings.
-If that does not work, check with your Jira administrator that the Optimizely for Jira app is installed in your Jira instance.
+If you can't see the Releases section on the right side of your Jira issues, make sure that New Jira Issue View is switched on in your Jira profile settings.
+If that doesn't work, check with your Jira administrator that the Optimizely for Jira app is installed in your Jira instance.